MIDOSS/MOHID-Cmd/docs/subcommands.rst

   Commands:
     complete       print bash completion command (cliff)
-    help           print detailed help for another command (cliff) prepare        Set up the MIDOSS-MOHID run described in DESC_FILE and print the path of the temporary run directory. run            Prepare, execute, and gather results from a MIDOSS-MOHID model run.
+    gather         Gather results files from a MIDOSS-MOHID run. help           print detailed help for another command (cliff) prepare        Set up the MIDOSS-MOHID run described in DESC_FILE and print the path of the temporary run directory. run            Prepare, execute, and gather results from a MIDOSS-MOHID model run.